 If you would like to come and be part of the regeneration of the garden and learn some new gardening skills and techniques, or come and share your gardening skills, we would be delighted to make you feel welcome.

 To give an outline of what is involved along with the breadth of possibilities please read on.
 Volunteers are required to help maintain and take an active role in the many tasks involved during the creation of a developing garden.
-Although no previous experience or qualifications are required, essentially volunteers must like and have an interest in gardening.
+Although no previous experience or qualifications are required, volunteers should like and have an interest in gardening.

 All aspects of gardening are carried out at Rossie Estate’s Gardens and Grounds: